Most emotional stress isn't caused by what's happening.

 Once you've mapped the layers, you respond.

-In your original language this is called bitul — here I’ll call it: A response that reduces emotional distortion by seeing the thought from a new angle.
+This means: A response that reduces emotional distortion by seeing the thought from a new angle.

 Important principle: